openglbook/openglbook.com/_includes/chapter-2-content.md

 In the previous chapter we learned how easy it was to create a fully functional OpenGL 4.0 context by using FreeGLUT.
-However, this only gave us a blank window with an unused OpenGL context, so let’s put that context to good use by
+However, this only gave us a blank window with an unused OpenGL context, so let's put that context to good use by
 learning:

 * The fundamentals of how objects and shapes are constructed in OpenGL